chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch.md

 > **SHIPWRECK CAVERN, TAIL - DAY (PRESENT)**

-- Chyron: TAIL - TWO WEEKS LATER
+- Chyron: TAIL - ONE WEEK LATER
 - Raya and Tuk-Tuk follow a river, which has now gone down to a small trickle.
 It flows into an old wrecked ship, surrounded by old whale bones, trash, etc.
 - She enters inside the shipwreck
 - She repeats the ritual.